cloudflare/cloudflare-docs/content/speed/optimization/other/mobile-redirect.md

 ## Allow full site view

-To allow your end users to view the full site on mobile, you'll need to set the value of the following cookie _on the root domain only_ to 0 (zero) at your origin server:
+To allow your end users to view the full site on mobile, you will need to set the value of the following cookie _on the root domain only_ to 0 (zero) at your origin server:

 `__cf_mob_redir = 0; domain=.example.com`